-Pistachios are highly nutritive and are an excellent source of vital nutrients and minerals such as Pantothenic acid, Iron, protein, Magnesium, vitamin B2, Potassium, Zinc, carbohydrates, fiber, Niacin, Calcium, Phosphorus, Thiamine, Manganese, Folate (B9), vitamin E, vitamin B1, vitamin C, unsaturated fat, lutein zeaxanthin, riboflavin and trace metals,
+Pistachios are highly nutritive and are an excellent source of vital nutrients and minerals such as Pantothenic acid, Iron, Protein, Magnesium, vitamin B2, Potassium, Zinc, carbohydrates, fibre, Niacin, Calcium, Phosphorus, Thiamine, Manganese, Folate (B9), vitamin E, vitamin B1, vitamin C, unsaturated fat, lutein zeaxanthin, riboflavin and trace metals,

 HEALTH BENEFITS OF PISTACHIOS

-Pistachio are an excellent source of nutrients, minerals, phyto-chemicals such as polyphenolic antioxidant compounds, vitamin E and carotenes etc, which help to get rid of toxic free-radicals from our body,thereby protecting our body from infections and diseases.
-Some of the health benefits of pistachios include but not limited to;
+Pistachio is an excellent source of nutrients, minerals, phytochemicals such as polyphenolic antioxidant compounds, vitamin E and carotenes etc, which help to get rid of toxic free radicals from our body, thereby protecting our body from infections and diseases.
+Some of the health benefits of pistachios include but are not limited to;

 1. Diabetes Control